-In post-analysis of the data collected by the management system, it was determined that the sulphur did not fully drain from the The automated remelt case is engaged pipeline, and that small sections of pipe when the operations module algorithms near uninsulated drains were plugged by detect and respond to a plug or frozen sulphur freezing during the drainage/cool section in the pipeline.
-The following two down activity.
-This led to formation of the historical case studies highlight scenarios plugs and the blockage experienced during that can be detected and remelted the liquid sulphur re-introduction.
+In post-analysis of the data collected by the management system, it was determined that the sulphur did not fully drain from the pipeline, and that small sections of pipe near uninsulated drains were plugged by sulphur freezing during the drainage/cool down activity.
+This led to formation of the plugs and the blockage experienced during the liquid sulphur re-introduction.